 Updated 11.10.18.
 We will continue to update this page with the latest plan information.
 Stay tuned!

-Individual mandate disappearing.
+- Individual mandate disappearing.
 Beginning in 2019, the Individual Mandate which fines Americans who skip out on health coverage will no longer be in effect.
 While some think this measure could send premium prices up as the markets adjust for an exodus of healthy young people, it might have less effect than people think.
 You see, healthy young peeps weren’t buying plans the way families and older folks so and the markets are priced for that.
 Even with the individual mandate in place, healthy young people could decide to pay $200 a month for health insurance they didn’t think they needed or a $200 fee once a year.

-QSEHRAs are becoming more popular.
+- QSEHRAs are becoming more popular.
 For small companies and startups that can’t afford traditional group plans, QSEHRAs (aka Qualified Small Employer Health Reimbursement Arrangements) offer a new way to reimburse for premiums and medical expenses tax-free.
-In addition to being reimbursed for plans and alleviating the financial burden of individuals buying their own health insurance, employees can choose their own plan that works best for them instead of fitting into a one-size-fits-all group plan!
-If you or your employer wants to learn more about this, we have a first-of-its-kind QSEHRA guide that explains everything you need to know! *Please note, if your employer sponsors a health reimbursement plan such as QSEHRA you will need to to purchase a health plan that meets Minimum Essential Coverage (MEC) to participate in the tax-free reimbursements.
+Plus, in addition to being reimbursed for plans and alleviating the financial burden of individuals buying their own health insurance, employees can choose their own plan that works best for them instead of fitting into a one-size-fits-all group plan!
+If you or your employer wants to learn more about this, we have a first-of-its-kind QSEHRA guide that explains everything you need to know!

 What’s the same

 Despite a lot of talk in Washington, the Affordable Care Act (also known as Obamacare) is still intact.